Christ1129/earthquake_visualization/README.md

 The USGS is interested in building a new set of tools that will allow them to visualize their earthquake data.
 They collect a massive amount of data from all over the world each day, but they lack a meaningful way of displaying it.
 Their hope is that being able to visualize their data will allow them to better educate the public and other government organizations (and hopefully secure more funding) on issues facing our planet.

-## Before You Begin

-1. Create a new repository for this project called `leaflet-challenge`. **Do not add this homework to an existing repository**.
+1. Create a new repository for this project called `leaflet-challenge`.

 2. Clone the new repository to your computer.